 - It reveals a structured way of collecting and documenting the business requirements with an architectural impact (i.e. non-functional requirements) to be quantifiable, measurable, and testable.

-- It teaches you how to create a proper and structured architectural documentation, in compliance with its purpose and beneficiaries (i.e. users).
+- It teaches you how to create proper and structured architectural documentation, in compliance with its purpose and beneficiaries (i.e. users).

 - Evaluating software architecture should be part of each project, hence we will discuss different techniques that might help you to mitigate the architectural risk.